matianfu/impress/docs/request.md

 # Initiator

-`Initiator` is the client request library for RP, equivalent to `http.ClientRequest` for request and `http.IncommingMessage` for response.
+`Initiator` is the client request library for RP, similar to `ClientRequest` (request) and `IncommingMessage` (response) in Node http.

-`Initiator` separates three interfaces into three distinct objects.
+`Initiator` separates its interfaces into three distinct objects.

 1. The `initiator` object interfaces itself to underlying transport layer.
-2. `initiator.req` is the request object, which is a `writable` stream plus an asynchronous operation for request => response.
-TODO
+2. `initiator.req` is the request object.
 3. `initiator.res` is the response object.

-Internally, three objects are *ganged* together synchronously.
-It works like a single duplex stream with interface split into three parts.
+Internally, three objects works synchronously like a single object.

 # Transport Interface